zyborg/VMBot/README.md

 Group events or any scenario where EC2 state changes may happen independent of any explicit infrastructure configuration changes.

+***:star: I appreciate your star, it helps me decide to which OSS projects I should allocate my spare time.***

 ## Intro

 VMBot is a Lambda function that should be deployed to an AWS environment and configured to